 Preventing soil pollution

-You should prevent soil pollution (in Dutch).
+You must also prevent soil pollution (in Dutch).
 This means you have to make sure that your manure basin does not leak and no harmful substances can enter the soil underneath.
 You need a certificate of good quality for your basin.
 If you have a basin above ground, you may also need to have it assessed (in Dutch) periodically.